Kidney Stones: Causes, Symptoms, Types & Prevention

 - Supplements and Medications: Calcium is in many supplements and medications.
 Too many of these can cause stone formation.

-- Pre-existing medical conditions that have an increased risk for kidney infection.
+- Pre-existing medical conditions that have an increased risk for kidney issues.

 Symptoms of Kidney Stones